Soft power: South Korea

 "Hallyu", also known as the "Korean Wave", is a neologism referring to the spread of South Korean culture since the late 1990s.
 According to a Washington Post reporter, the spread of South Korean entertainment has led to higher sales of other goods and services such as food, clothing, and Korean language classes.
 Besides increasing the amount of exports, the Korean Wave is used by the government as a soft power tool to engage with the masses of young people all over the world.

 In the 21st century, culture is power.

 — Former South Korean president Park Geun-hye.

 In 2012, the BBC's country rating poll revealed that public opinion of South Korea has been improving every year since the first rating poll for the country was conducted in 2009.
 In several countries such as Taiwan, India, France and Japan, public opinion about South Korea is generally positive.
 The report cited culture and tradition as among the most important factors contributing to positive perceptions of South Korea.
 This comes alongside a rapid growth in the total value of cultural exports which rose to US$4.2 billion in 2011.
-And as of 2021, South Korea's cultural content industry has exports of $12.45 billion.
+As of 2024, South Korea's content industry exports reached a record US$14.08 billion.
 First driven by the spread of Korean dramas televised across East, South and Southeast Asia during its initial stages, the Korean Wave evolved from a regional development into a global phenomenon due to the proliferation of Korean pop (K-pop) music videos on YouTube.
 Developed far beyond YouTube, the most successful K-pop band, BTS, is valued to be worth US$5 billion, generating impressive revenue for South Korea.
 Currently, the spread of the Korean Wave to other regions of the world is most visibly seen among teenagers and young adults in East Asia, the Middle East, Latin America, and immigrant enclaves of the Western world.